 FIRST DEGREE RAPE CHARGE REDUCED TO NON-SEX MISDEMEANOR

 Never having been in trouble with the law previously, BC suddenly found himself facing a charge of Rape in the First Degree, which would have subjected him to 100 months in prison (with no time off for good behavior), having to register as a Sex Offender, and being a felon for the rest of his life.
 All this because of an intimate encounter with a female, at a frat party where both had been drinking.
-Years ago, no prosecutor would have even considered pursuing a criminal charge for an incident like this.
 Our client was fully prepared to fight this case all the way to trial, but our diligent preparations finally paid off.
 The DA lost her nerve at the last moment, and offered our client the chance to resolve his case with a plea to two non-sex misdemeanors, and a few days in jail.
 We accepted the offer, and our client can now go through life not being a convicted sex offender, nor a felon.
 We are very pleased with the enormous victory we accomplished for this client!